unviva/unviva/README.md

 ## Hi there 👋

-Based on your interest, you may want to check out;
+Based on your interests, you may want to check out;
   ### Software Development
   - [Jusi](https://github.com/unviva/jusi)